michaelsmorgon/eCommerce-Application/README.md

 3. Start the development server:
       `npm start`
       The application will be available at http://localhost:3000/.

+## Available Scripts

+#### ESLint
+To run ESLint on the project, use the following command:
+`npm run lint`
+This will run ESLint on all `.ts` files in the project and automatically fix any issues that can be fixed.

+#### Husky
+To configure Husky, a tool that allows you to easily add Git hooks.
+`npm run prepare`

+#### Jest
+To run Jest tests on the project, use the following command:
+`npm test`
+This will run all Jest tests in the project and display the results.

+#### Build for Production
+To build the application for production, use the following command:
+`npm run build`

   __**Usage**__
 -	Open your web browser and navigate to http://localhost:3000/.